mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     interface ConnectionPoolOptions {
       /**
        *  The maximum number of threads that can simultaneously wait
-       *  for a connection to become available.
+       *  for a Connection to become available.
        */
       waitQueueSize?: number;